 The best and worst venues in NASCAR, ranked 1-23

-The NASCAR Sprint Cup season is a long and winding road consisting of 36 points-paying races held on 23 racetracks across America.
+The NASCAR season is a long and winding road consisting of 36 points-paying races held on 23 racetracks across America.
 The venues are diverse, with half-mile bullrings, twisting road courses, high-speed intermediates and white-knuckle plate tracks.
 Some thrill, some bore, some are in steeped in history, others lack any semblance of uniqueness.

 But we have them all here, ranked from best NASCAR Sprint Cup racetrack to worst, having factored in entertainment value, historical significance, location and the overall ambiance of the facility: